ryc007/clock-project/README.md

 sudo date -s "Fri Nov 29 13:45:00 PST 2019"

 Remember to change the text so that the day of week, month/day, time, time zone, and year are correct!

+Credit to Jason Sather and Aksharan Saravanan for writing the code, Ryan Chen for final proofreading and uploading.